-The research methodology workshops will take place on the 14th of May 2018.
-There will be four breakout-sessions (2 x 2 parallel tracks), covering various research methods.
+The research methodology workshops take place on the 13th of May 2019, from 13:30 to 17:00.
+There are 4 workshops held in 2 parallel tracks.

 The research methodology workshops aim to provide active students and anyone interested in research in-depth knowledge into innovative research designs and methods.